2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools in Texas

 The average amount in student loans that geology majors at UT Austin take out while working on their Bachelor's Degree is $20,002.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $171.

-Out of the 27 schools in Texas that were part of this year’s ranking, The University of Texas at San Antonio landed the # 4 spot on the list.
-Located in the large city of San Antonio, UTSA is a public school with a fairly large student population.
+A rank of #4 on this year’s list means The University of Texas at San Antonio is a great place for geological and earth sciences students working on their bachelor’s degree.
+Located in the large city of San Antonio, UTSA is a public college with a very large student population.

 About 24% of the students majoring in geology at the school are women while 76% are male.